morphometry/papaya2/paper/paper.md

 We use `papaya2.js`, the JavaScript version of the `papaya2` library in our interactive analysis tool [Morphometer](https://morphometry.org/morphometer/).
 It provides rapid analysis of small amounts of data (up to 500 points, or 500x500 pixels).
-For routine analysis we recommend using the command-line tools or Python/Matlab bindings.
+For routine analysis we recommend using the `ppanalysis` and `imganalysis` demos or Python/Matlab bindings.

 ![Minkowski Tensor analysis of a polygon in Morphometer.\label{fig:morpho-ui}](morphometer-single-polygon.png)